 Side Effects of Senna Tea

-- Electrolyte Complications – Studies have also shown that regular use of senna tea can cause changes to the chemical balance in the body, typically in the form of lower electrolyte levels, particularly potassium, which can be life-threatening at extremely low levels.
-Dehydration from excess urination and bowel movements can also result from extended use of this tea.
+- Electrolyte Complications: Regular use of senna tea can cause changes to the chemical balance in the body, typically in the form of lower electrolyte levels, particularly potassium, which can be life-threatening at extremely low levels.

-- Blood Thinner and Heart Health – Senna tea also has blood-thinning qualities, so if you are already taking anticoagulant medication, there could be complications if you also began drinking this tea.
+- Blood Thinner and Heart Health: Senna tea also has blood-thinning qualities, so if you are already taking anticoagulant medication, drinking this tea could cause complications.